Table of Contents

 - “I feel comfortable depending on other adults and I can also provide support to others.”

 - “I don’t worry about being abandoned.”

-In the self-report two-dimension survey, securely attached people identify themselves as low in anxiety and avoidance.
+In the two-dimension survey, securely attached people identify themselves as low in anxiety and avoidance.
 They have a positive view of themselves and the world.
 They feel secure and self-confident.
-Secure adults are comfortable with closeness in important romantic relationships.
+Secure adults are comfortable with closeness in important adult romantic relationships.
 When they are distressed, they seek support from others and cope with stress constructively.